The only progressive garden design course in the UK to follow the growing year of January to December

 The KLC Garden Design Diploma is a uniquely tailored course designed to prepare students for a career in the garden design industry.
 This one-year course combines practical hard landscaping and gardening skills, plant science and creative design principles in a part-time format, with two full days at school (Wednesday & Thursday) and an average of 20 hours additional study required outside of class each week.

-KLC Garden Design Diploma students have access to the gardens at Hampton Court Palace
+KLC Garden Design Diploma students attend an exclusive 5-day work experience placement at Hampton Court Palace Gardens during April

-KLC Garden Design Diploma students have the opportunity to undertake practical horticultural sessions at Hampton Court Palace, one of the most historically rich gardens in the country.
+KLC Garden Design Diploma students have the opportunity to join practical horticultural sessions at Hampton Court Palace, one of the most historically rich gardens in the country.
 In the second term, students undertake a 5-day work placement at Hampton Court Palace Gardens under the direction of the Historic Royal Palaces Gardens & Estates Team and a KLC Tutor.

 Throughout the course students are trained to think like a designer, as well as expand their horticultural knowledge, gaining valuable knowledge and insight through visiting talks from industry leaders.
 Students graduate with a respected qualification, an impressive portfolio of work and the skills and confidence to work on professional design projects.